ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 </ul>

 <p>To find out whether you already have a public VLAN for a specific zone or to find the name of an existing public VLAN, run <code>ibmcloud oc vlan ls --zone <em>&lt;zone&gt;</em></code>.</p></dd>

-<dt><code>--private-only</code></dt>
-<dd>Use this option to prevent a public VLAN from being created.
-Required only when you specify the `--private-vlan` flag and do not include the `--public-vlan` flag.<p class="note">If worker nodes are set up with a private VLAN only, you must enable the private service endpoint or configure a gateway appliance.
-For more information, see [Worker-to-master and user-to-master communication](/docs/openshift?topic=openshift-plan_clusters#workeruser-master).</p></dd>

 <dt><code>--private-service-endpoint</code></dt>
 <dd>**Standard clusters in [VRF-enabled accounts](/docs/resources?topic=resources-private-network-endpoints#getting-started)**: Enable the [private service endpoint](/docs/openshift?topic=openshift-plan_clusters#workeruser-master) so that your Kubernetes master and the worker nodes communicate over the private VLAN.
 In addition, you can choose to enable the public service endpoint by using the `--public-service-endpoint` flag to access your cluster over the internet.
 If you enable the private service endpoint only, you must be connected to the private VLAN to communicate with your Kubernetes master.
 After you enable a private service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</dd>